HenSch90/SiD/Modul-F1_internationale_Studierende.md

 is:

-it1: (azuflernerf): … den in Deutschland gewonnenen fachlichen Kenntnissen?
+it1: (azuflernerfba): … den in Deutschland gewonnenen fachlichen Kenntnissen?

-it2: (azufinsg): … Ihrem Aufenthalt in Deutschland insgesamt?
+it2: (azufinsgba): … Ihrem Aufenthalt in Deutschland insgesamt?

 st: